trivalik/openvision-development-platform/README.md

 If you want to compile an image for only 1 machine just choose "Specific".

 If you want to go clean again, do not remove your "sources" directoy!
-Never!
+NEVER!

 If you answered something wrong don't worry, just remove "user.ovstep"!

-Recommended to delete the build directory after each openembedded-core submodule update to save disc space!
+After each OE update you have to remove your "build" folder then use "image.sh" again but you should not remove your "build" folder all the time!
+Only after OE updates otherwise the compile process will take hours to complete instead of minutes.

 # Hints for multiple architectures